mattc41190/java-compilation/002-parting-is-such-sweet-java/README.md

 ## Why make this?

-Because I fel that the `001-hello-java` project had enough content already and I wanted to discuss multiple directories in "unpackaged" land before moving into packages which have enough trouble without needing to explain the compilation of classes in other directories.
+Because I felt that the `001-hello-java` project had enough content already and I wanted to discuss multiple directories in "unpackaged" land before moving into packages which have enough trouble without needing to explain the compilation of classes in other directories.

 ## How do I use this?